AadityaP1811/Web.Development/README.md

 1. Startig with Learining JS,
-A roadmap to get started in to JS https://whimsical.com/js-basics-roadmap-HxsoYtVkawZbjC1gcy61Cc Zeordha Landing Page just with HTML,CSS (Pretty Basic)
+A roadmap to get started in to JS https://whimsical.com/js-basics-roadmap-HxsoYtVkawZbjC1gcy61Cc 2.Zeordha Landing Page just with HTML,CSS (Pretty Basic)